cloud-shuttle/flow-rs/docs/guides/RENDERING.md

 ## Overview

-Leptos Flow features a pluggable rendering architecture that supports multiple backends with automatic fallback.
+Flow-RS features a pluggable rendering architecture that supports multiple backends with automatic fallback.
 This guide covers the rendering system, how to choose renderers, and how to implement custom rendering solutions.

 ## Renderer Architecture